 Writing during this period left no space in my mind to think (or stress!) about COVID-19 and lockdown.

 It’s six months since my spur-of-the-moment trip to Darwin to watch my nephew play football.
 Australia’s borders remain closed, and COVID-19 remains an ever-present threat.
 In early August, our second-most populous state, Victoria, declared a state of disaster after a second wave of the virus forced stricter lockdowns and a curfew.

-On the first weekend of August 2020, I submitted my fifth entry to the Writers’ Centre’s #FuriousFiction, A Splendid View.
+On the first weekend of August 2020, I submitted my fifth entry to the Writers’ Centre’s #FuriousFiction, Splendid Views (Tall And True).
 Since May, I’ve set my short stories in a coronavirus affected world.
-This time, for a (hoped for!) change, I made the setting post-COVID.*
+This time, for a (hoped for!) change, I made the setting post-COVID.